CSI-Francisco-Ruiz/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: Markdown is a formating tool that is portable and simple and allows you to use it on multiple platforms.

 What does "cd" stand for?

- - Answer:
+ - Answer: Change directory.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: Yes because sometimes my computer would lag and python wouldn't run leaving me confused and wondering if I did something wrong.
+I also couldn't figure out how to print for awhile because it wouldn't let me.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: I did actually.
+I found a command called raw_input but when I tried to use it, it did not work.

 What would you like to program?

- - Answer:
+ - Answer: Aimbot mods for single player games.

 Type down any class notes below this sentence: